Kairotic/mistakes/mistakes.md

 # Abstract

-This article presents a series of experiments in software and weaving, as part of the Weaving Codes, Coding Weaves project.
+This article presents a series of informal experiments in software and weaving, most of which were conducted as part of the Weaving Codes, Coding Weaves project.
 Different aspects of weaving, including plain weave, a four-shaft loom, tablet weaving and warp-weighted weaving are simulated, in order to gain greater understanding of the craft from the perspective of computer science.
 The production rules of L-Systems are employed to begin to explore the expansive possibilities offered even by our simple simulations.
-In order to test our models and gain deeper understanding, the languages we produce are interpreted both by the computer simulation and by ourselves, through the weaving of textile by hand.
+In order to test our models and gain deeper understanding, the languages we produce are interpreted both as computer simulations and by our human selves, through the weaving of textile by hand.
 Physical user interfaces are introduced, in order to help communicate the structures and thought processes of weaving.
 Finally, we share our approach to representing a weave from the point of view of a thread.
-Throughout, our aim is not to simulate a weave in its entirety, but to gain and share insights into its complexity, and begin to gain insights into how the long history of weaving, as a fundamentally digital yet ancient craft, can inform the younger fields of computer science and engineering.
+Throughout, our aim is not to simulate a weave in its entirety, but to gain and share insights into its complexity, and begin see how the long history of weaving, as a fundamentally digital yet ancient craft, can inform the younger fields of computer science and engineering.